 Air Travel From Mykonos To Santorini

-There’re no flights connecting Mykonos and Santorini: You should have to flight from Mykonos to Athens and then back to Santorini.
-Not the most practical thing to do, nor the cheapest or best time-saving option.
+If you really want to travel by plane between Mykonos and Santorini, you first have to fly from Mykonos to Athens and then onwards to Santorini on a separate flight.
+Obviously, this is not the most practical thing to do, nor the cheapest or best time-saving option.

-For those who are able to really splurge, they could check the exclusive helicopter route that connects Mykonos and Santorini.
-It’s probably the most expensive option, but a great surprising idea if you’re celebrating a special occasion such as a wedding anniversary.Share
+However, for those who can really splurge, they could check out the exclusive helicopter route that connects Mykonos and Santorini.
+It’s probably the most expensive option, but a great surprising idea if you’re celebrating a special occasion, such as a honeymoon or wedding anniversary.Share